Homemade Chalk Paint Dresser Makeover

 If you’re wondering what in the world I’m talking about… Hi, welcome to my furniture makeovers.
 Haha

-I like to use clear shellac to block stains from showing up in my painted finish.
+I like to use clear shellac to block stains from showing up in my new finish.
 It also makes paint stick really really well, which is weird because it’s mostly known as a topcoat.

-Someone out there, please explain why it makes paint stick so well to even really slick surfaces.
+Someone out there, please explain why it helps with adhesion so well even for really slick surfaces.
 I don’t know why it does what it does.
 I just know that it works.
+And I love the spray can version because it’s easy to spray on.
+It does stink a lot, though.
+That’s its downside.

 Painting A Dresser with Homemade Chalk Paint

-How to Make Homemade Chalk Paint with Latex Paint
+How to Make Homemade Chalk Paint

 I used the color Almond Wisp from Behr.
 I personally really like this homemade chalk paint recipe that uses 1 cup flat latex paint and 5 tablespoons food grade calcium carbonate powder.
-I also have this list of chalk paint recipes you can try on your future painting projects.
+I also have this list of chalk paint recipes you can try on your future DIY projects.

 I mix together a little bit of water, maybe a tablespoon or two of water… and the calcium carbonate powder.